dajmcdon/old-hydejack-site/students.md

     5. What makes me particularly qualified to write a letter for you?
     6. What makes you particularly qualified for these positions?
     7. What are your long-term goals?
-    8. If you are a PhD student, give me a brief synopsis of your thesis work (the abstract is fine).
-What have you accomplished since you proposed?
-What is the motivation for your work?
-Where do you see this work going?
-Any target applications?

-Given enough lead time, I'm happy to help you create or edit some of these materials.
-Even if time is short, I'll do my best, but I strongly recommend taking advantage of [university resources](https://students.ubc.ca/career).

 # Scheduling research meetings